1944 United States Senate elections

 The 1944 United States Senate elections coincided with the re-election of Franklin D. Roosevelt to his fourth term as president.
 The 32 seats of Class 3 were contested in regular elections, and three special elections were held to fill vacancies.

 The Democrats retained their large majority, although they lost a net of one seat to the Republicans.
-Republicans won open seats in Indiana, New Jersey, and Missouri, and defeated an incumbent in Iowa.
-However, Democrats defeated incumbents in Connecticut, Pennsylvania, and North Dakota.
-The Democratic majority was further reduced to 56-39-1 throughout mid-term appointments.
+Republicans won open seats in Indiana, New Jersey, and Missouri; and they also defeated an incumbent in Iowa.
+However, Democrats defeated incumbents in Connecticut, Pennsylvania, and North Dakota, marking their first flips in the Senate since 1936.
+The Democratic majority was further reduced to 56-39-1 through midterm appointments.